aemkei/incept10n/README.md

 # Project HECATE

-An HTML file that is the CSS file that is the JavaScript file.
+An experimental polyglot file that is the HTML, the CSS and the JavaScript file all at once.

 **WORK IN PROGRESS!**